anric-n/wxdu-censor/ATTRIBUTION.md

 [Documentation](https://docs.streamlit.io/)

 ## Data:
-Dataset used to evaluate Whisper / Demucs automatic lyrics alignment comes from the JamendoLyrics MultiLang dataset:
+The dataset used to evaluate Whisper / Demucs automatic lyrics alignment comes from the JamendoLyrics MultiLang dataset:

 The dataset was introduced in the ICASSP 2023 paper (full citation below):
 Similarity-based Audio-Lyrics Alignment of Multiple Languages